+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - □ YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

-"Consolidated Report" ☐ YES (Single-Establishment Employer is Federal Contractor) ☐ YES (Multi-Establishment Employer is Federal Contractor) ☐ YES (Headquarters is Federal Contractor) ☐ YES (Non-Headquarters Establishment is Federal Contractor) ☑ YES (One or More Non-Headquarters Establishments is Federal Contractor) "Headquarters Report" ☐ YES (Single-Establishment Employer is Federal Contractor) ☐ YES (Multi-Establishment Employer is Federal Contractor) ☐ YES (Headquarters is Federal Contractor) ☐ YES (Non-Headquarters Establishment is Federal Contractor) ☑ YES (One or More Non-Headquarters Establishments is Federal Contractor) "Establishment-Level Report" for Establishment #1 ☐ YES (Single-Establishment Employer is Federal Contractor) ☐ YES (Multi-Establishment Employer is Federal Contractor) ☐ YES (Headquarters is Federal Contractor) ☐ YES (Non-Headquarters Establishment is Federal Contractor) ☑ YES (One or More Non-Headquarters Establishments is Federal Contractor) "Establishment-Level Report" for Establishment #2 ☐ YES (Single-Establishment Employer is Federal Contractor) ☐ YES (Multi-Establishment Employer is Federal Contractor) ☐ YES (Headquarters is Federal Contractor) ☐ YES (Non-Headquarters Establishment is Federal Contractor) ☑ YES (One or More Non-Headquarters Establishments is Federal Contractor)
+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - □ YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - □ YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - □ YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

+"Establishment-Level Report" for Establishment #4 Unique Entity ID (UEI): ELR4ELR4ELR4

+- YES (Single-Establishment Employer is Federal Contractor) - YES (Multi-Establishment Employer is Federal Contractor) - □ YES (Headquarters is Federal Contractor) - YES (Non-Headquarters Establishment is Federal Contractor) - YES (One or More Non-Headquarters Establishments is Federal Contractor)

-As indicated above, any UEI provided for Establishments #4 would be included on the "Establishment-Level Report" for that location.
-75
+As indicated above, any UEI provided for Establishments #4 would be included on the "Establishment-Level Report" for that location.73

-75 Providing a UEI for the 2023 EEO-1 Component 1 report is only applicable to employers that are federal contractors.
+73 Providing a UEI for the 2024 EEO-1 Component 1 report is only applicable to employers that are federal contractors.
 If neither your company nor any of its establishments are federal contractors, then your company is not required to provide a UEI.
 If only some of your company's establishments are federal contractors, then you only need to provide a UEI for those establishments that are federal contractors.
 For example, if your company has 20 non-headquarters establishments and 10 of those non-headquarters establishments are federal contractors, then a UEI should be provided for each of those 10 establishments.
 If a company is a federal contractor or has an establishment that is a federal contractor, the UEI field cannot be left blank.
 However, if your company is a federal contractor or has an establishment that is a federal contractor, but you do not have a UEI or your company is unsure which UEI to use, you may enter the word "UNAVAILABLE" (without quotation marks) in the UEI field in place of a UEI.
 Alternatively, if your company is unsure which UEI to use for an establishment that is a federal contractor, you may use the company's non-headquarters establishment UEI (e.g., enterprise, parent, or headquarters level UEI) if your company has one for the establishment's UEI field.

-189. Example E: Enterprise: No | Headquarters: No | Any Non-headquarters Establishments: No
+179. Example E: Enterprise: No | Headquarters: No | Any Non-headquarters Establishments: No